mosaicml/docs/source/mcli/getting_started/secrets.md

 ### Automatically mounted secrets

 Access to the Databricks Mosaic AI platform inside your run is automatically configured with your user's permissions.
-You can use this to interact with the platform via the SDK or CLI.
+You can use this to interact with the platform via the CLI.
 For example, you can launch a run inside a run or make updates to the existing run.

 ## Available Secrets